dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 -   U indicates boxes updated during the upward cascade.
 -   D indicates boxes updated during the downward cascade.

-# Zoom Box Movement Upward Cascade
+# Zoom Box Movement Upward Cascade OBSOLETE

+>   Move these tables into the diagrams section and maybe rename it like worked
+>   example.

 An upward cascade is a step in zoom box movement processing, see above.
 Processing here is illustrated with a continuation of the example values from the previous description.